310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Chiaki %}
-No, I learned about it from an old mystery novel.
+No, I learned about it from an old detective novel.
 {% endbubble %}

 {% bubble Keito %}